Projects

 Concordia University | 2015

-This project proposes a synesthetic experiment in which data collected by the city will be translated to a human sensorial input.
-It uses a mobile application to retrieve information about air quality in Montreal to produce data-driven audio and visual feedback.
+This project proposes a synesthetic experiment in which data collected by the city will be translated into human sensory input.
+It uses a mobile application to retrieve air-quality data in Montreal and produce data-driven audio and visual feedback.

 Tweetosphere Network Explorer